callumflack/phn-qol-server/README.md

 A higher-level suite of tests exist in the `system/` directory, responsible for verifying that the necessary parts of the system are online and working.
 An example of this may be confirmation of database connectivity, SQL script execution, etc.

 # License
-Copyright (c) Patternworks, All rights reserved Unauthorised copying of this file, via any medium is strictly prohibited.
+Copyright (c) Patternworks 2016, All rights reserved.
+Unauthorised copying of this file, via any medium is strictly prohibited.
 Proprietary and confidential.
-Written by Kashi Samaraweera &lt;kashi@kashis.com.au&gt;, 2016.
+Written by Kashi Samaraweera &lt;kashi@kashis.com.au&gt;.